rl1987/trickster.dev/tricksterblog/content/post/scraping-product-data-from-nike.md

 Suppose you are looking to collect pricing data on male footwear from the official website of one of the industry leaders - Nike.com.
-There's a [product list page](https://www.nike.com/w/mens-shoes-nik1zy7ok) that seems like a good place to start, but the infinite scroll feature might seems puzzling to budding web scraper developers.
-In this post we will go through developing a Scrapy project for scraping sneaker price data from this website.
+There's a [product list page](https://www.nike.com/w/mens-shoes-nik1zy7ok) that seems like a good place to start, but the infinite scroll feature might seem puzzling to budding web scraper developers.
+In this post, we will go through developing a Scrapy project for scraping sneaker price data from this website.
 Some familiarity with Scrapy and web scraping in general is assumed.